mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 Also, did I say "one exception"?
 I meant two.
 You'll also need to [install the .NET Core SDK](https://www.microsoft.com/net/learn/get-started/windows#install).

 Okay... _three_.
 Sheesh.
 I'm also going to use the [NuGet Package Manager](https://github.com/jmrog/vscode-nuget-package-manager) extension in Visual Studio Code, so you might as well install that now too.

+{{% alert note %}}
-You could use Paket to manage the dependencies instead.
-It's far more popular within the F# community, but I just want to limit the number of new technologies you have to learn in these posts.
+  You could use Paket to manage the dependencies instead of NuGet.
+It's far more popular within the F# community.
+But I want to limit the number of new technologies you have to learn in these posts.
 I'll get to Paket one day.
+{{% /alert %}}

 ## Create The Function App

 Now that you have what you need, let's create our app.
 There is no F# template available yet, so we're going to cheat a little and use the C# template and just change a few things.
-So here we go...
+Here we go...

-- Create a new directory
+- Create a new directory (call it what you want)
 - Open VS Code
-- Open the Command Pallete (`Ctrl+Shift+P`)
-- Type "Azure Functions: Create New Project"
+- Invoke `Azure Functions: Create New Project` in the Command Pallette
 - Follow the prompts:
   - **Select the folder that will contain your function app:** Press [Enter] to pick the current folder
   - **Select a language for your function project:** Pick C#

-This creates an empty Function App initialized as a git repository.
+You now have an empty Function App, initialized as a git repository.
 There's a `.gitignore` file tailor-made for Azure Functions development.

+The first this we should do is rename the `.csproj` to `.fsproj`.
+While you're in there, notice that we're using the new project file format, as well as `netstandard2.0`.

-And there's a bunch of goodies in the `.vscode` folder.
-Let's direct our attention there for a sec.
+Besides the Git repo and project file, there are actually quite a few goodies nestled in the `.vscode` folder.

+### VS Code Goodies

+The C# template is configured for making Azure Functions development in VS Code an awesome experience.
+However, not all of it is going to help us with F#.
+So let's crack open each of these configuration files and see what we need to change.
+Expand the `.vscode` folder in VS Code, and let's dig in.

+#### extensions.json

-Inside the `.vscode` folder open up `extensions.json`.
-This is the file used by VS Code to recommend extensions to install for the project.
-Find and remove `ms-vscode.csharp`.
-As we aren't using C#, it's not going to be useful here.
+This file tells VS Code what extensions to recommend for the project.
+Obvioulsy, we won't be needing the **ms-vscode.csharp** extesion, so you can remove it.

+#### launch.json

-Next, open up `launch.json`.
-Here we find a configuration that allows us to attach a debugger to our Azure Functions process.
-How awesome is that?
-Also, you'll want to rename **C#** to **F#** in the `name`.
-Sure it's a minor detail, but those who know me know I can't live with inconsistencies like that.
+Here we find a configuration that allows us to attach a debugger to our function.
+How awesome is that!
+Also, you should rename **C#** to **F#** in the `name` field.
+Sure it's a minor detail, but those who know me know I can't live with these kind of inconsistencies!
 I feel better now.
 Do you?

-Now open `settings.json` and change `azureFunctions.projectLanguage` to `F#`.
-One day when F# is officially supported you'll be really happy you changed this.
+#### settings.json

+This is where you customize VS Code's workspace settings.
+In this case, there's some configuration for the Azure Functions extension.
+We _should_ change `azureFunctions.projectLanguage` to `F#`.
+However, it might be useful to leave this alone so we can generate new Functions based on their C# templates and simply port them to F#.
+I'll leave this decision up to you.

+#### tasks.json

-And last (but certainly not least) `tasks.json`.
-There's three tasks in here you can run from the VS Code Command Pallete using the `Tasks: Run Task` option: **clean**, **build**, and **Run Functions Host**.
-But why use the Command Pallette when you can use keyboard shortcuts?
+Last, _but certainly not least,_ are the three tasks that allow you to **clean**, **build**, and **run** your Function App from the VS Code Command Pallete.
+Or, if you prefer, using keyboard shortcuts.

-The **build** task, by default, can be run with `Ctrl+Shift+B`.
-While the **Run Functions Host** task will need a [custom keybinding](/post/building-azure-functions-with-fsharp-and-vscode/3-running-locally/#create-a-custom-keybinding).
-Follow that link to create a `Ctrl+Shift+R` shortcut to run the function.
-Due to the way each of these tasks depend on eachother, you'll probably use the **Run Functions Host** task the most.
-So it's important to make it easy.

-Okay, that's it for the `vscode` folder.
-Last thing we want to do is rename the `.csproj` to `.fsproj`.
-While you're in there though, notice we're using the new project file format, as well as `netstandard2.0`.
+- **build:** `Ctrl+Shift+B`.
+- **Run Functions Host:** `Ctrl+Shift+R` ([a custom keybinding](/post/building-azure-functions-with-fsharp-and-vscode/3-running-locally/#create-a-custom-keybinding))

 ## If You Build It, They Will...
 Oh

-Remember when I said there'd be issues?
-Yeah.
-Here's our first one.

-Build the app and you'll see a bunch of warnings in the terminal.
-Well actually, it's just the same warning multiple times:
+If you attempt to build the app now, you might see the following warning in the terminal.
+If not, feel free to skip this section.

 > warning NU1701: Package 'Microsoft.AspNet.WebApi.Client 5.2.2' was restored using '.NETFramework,Version=v4.6.1' instead of the project target framework '.NETStandard,Version=v2.0'.
 This package may not be fully compatible with your project.

-The fix for this is to update our version of **Microsoft.NET.Sdk.Functions**.
+To fix this, we'll need to update our version of **Microsoft.NET.Sdk.Functions**.
 Open the Command Pallete and invoke `Nuget Package Manager: Add Package` and search for **Microsoft.NET.Sdk.Functions**.
-Select the latest version, at the time of writing it's at **1.0.13**.
+Select the latest version and continue.
+When I wrote this, the latest version was **1.0.13**.

-Now the build should finish without warnings.
+Once that completes you should be able to build without warnings.

 ## Create a Function

-Unfortunately the Azure Functions extension can't help us this time.
-As with the project templates, there are no F# templates available yet.
-Also, when we changed `azureFunctions.projectLanguage` to `F#` in `settings.json`, we made it so the extension won't show us any templates.
-You can always set this back to C#, and then convert the C# template code to F#, but where's the fun in that?
-It's not that hard to create one from scratch.
+As mentioned above, there are no F# templates yet.
+So the Azure Functions extension can't help us to create a new F# function.
+If you chose not to change `azureFunctions.projectLanguage` to `F#` in the `settings.json`, then you _could_ generate one in C# and convert it.
+But that's not what we're going to do.
+We'll learn more by creating one from scratch.

-We are going to use the new **Attributed Model** to define our function.
+We will use the new **Attributed Model** to define our function.
 This means we don't have to manage the `function.json` file anymore.
 It's generated at compile time based on the attributes!
-Full disclosure, the attributes are kinda ugly, but we'll explore a strategy to deal with that later.
+Full disclosure, the attributes are kinda ugly, but we'll explore [a strategy to deal with that](./#let-s-deal-with-those-attributes) later.

-We're going to create an **HttpTrigger** function called **HelloYou**, because Hello World is so last decade.

-Create a new file at the root of your project called `HelloYou.fs`.
-You'll have to manually add a reference to the file in your `.fsproj`.
-I'm hoping that the Forge project used by the Ionide plugin gets support for the new project file format soon, because it would be a lot nicer to just run the `F#: Add Current File to Project` command.
-But until that fine day, add this to your `.fsproj`
+Like [last time](../building-azure-functions-with-fsharp-and-vscode/2-create-function-app/), we're going to create an **HttpTrigger** function called **HelloYou**.
+Start by create a new file at the root of your project called `HelloYou.fs`.
+You'll have to add a reference to the new file in your `.fsproj`.
+The Ionide plugin provides a quick way to do this via the `F#: Add Current File To Project` command.
+However, when I wrote this it wasn't working.
+So make sure you check the project file contains the following section:

 ```xml
   <ItemGroup>